yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 replacement is what renders the base class fragile.

-Using two-phase construction could address this issue by keeping attribute initialization in the constructors while relocating the "printing" functionality to a new `init()` method.
-However, this will only cover up the design flaw: the class is fragile.
+Using two-phase construction could address this issue by keeping attribute initialization in the constructor while relocating the "printing" functionality to a new `init()` method.
+However, this approach merely masks the underlying design flaw: the class's inherent fragility.

 A more comprehensive solution is twofold.
 Firstly, maintain constructors code-free, as [suggested earlier]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}).